William Bachovchin: Enzymology

 Notable contributions from Bachovchin's early work on enzyme mechanism include that he was the first to incorporate 15N into an enzyme active site and observe the behavior of a key catalytic residue by 15N NMR spectroscopy.
 The results of that work resolved a controversy regarding the charge-relay hypothesis.
 Later, his work also helped resolve another controversy over low-barrier hydrogen bonds.

 Another notable early contribution includes resolving a discrepancy between results obtained by X-ray diffraction of an enzyme in the crystalline state versus results obtained by NMR spectroscopy of the enzyme in the solution state.
 He resolved the dispute by examining both states by NMR spectroscopy.
 The results confirmed crystalline and solution state enzymes did indeed differ and explained why they differed.

 In the area of Engzymology, Bachovchin obtained direct evidence for a hydrogen bond involving a carbon-bonded proton as the hydrogen bond donor in an enzyme active site using NMR spectroscopy.
 On the basis of this discovery, his research team proposed a new mechanism, dubbed "the reaction-driven ring flip".

 Drug design and discovery

 Bachovchin's work in the area of drug design and development has led to the design, synthesis and characterization of specific substrates and inhibitors for a number of enzymes including all members of the DASH family of enzymes.
-He designed, synthesized and characterized high potency inhibitors of DPP4 and then to used them to interrogate the biological function of DPP4, work which demonstrated that DPP4 inhibitors had blood glucose lowering activity and therefore the potential for the treatment of diabetes.
+He designed, synthesized and characterized high potency inhibitors of DPP4 and then used them to interrogate the biological function of DPP4, work which demonstrated that DPP4 inhibitors had blood glucose lowering activity and therefore the potential for the treatment of diabetes.
 More recently his work has shown that DPP8/9 inhibitors trigger an immune response.
 He also designed, synthesized, and characterized specific substrates and inhibitors for Fibroblast Activation Protein (FAP), and has shown that the FAP-specific substrates can be used to deliver anticancer agents specifically to tumors while FAP-specific inhibitors can be used to deliver radioactive metals specifically to tumor for imaging or for therapy.